 to indicate that the crisis should be over and we are cleaning up the

 Determining that a disaster has even occurred requires that we judge

 its scope.
 One person having a desk full of paper ruined by spilled

 requires widespread effects that must be overcome.
-A disaster
+A disaster might

-easily understood if you think of a hurricane, consequent loss of
+be most easily understood if you think of a hurricane, consequent loss

 with the ruined computers and associated equipment.
 A disaster

 the business to operational

 status after the disaster is over.
 There may be specific